 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

 Simplified whole life insurance is less expensive than guaranteed issue life insurance because you have to answer medical questions to qualify.
 Simplified issue life insurance may also available for higher coverage amounts.

 There is a special funeral insurance (a type of final expense life insurance) that is primarily sold by funeral homes or funeral directors.
 Typically, the funeral director is named as the beneficiary.
 The death benefit usually covers specific services that you pick out in advance with the funeral director.
 Because you’re buying this insurance in advance, you can often lock in prices for services at their current rate.
 If the price increases before your death, your estate or family will not have to pay the difference.

 Your other option is pre-need life insurance with a funeral home.
 You still pick out the services you want ahead of time with your funeral director, but instead of buying a life insurance policy, your monthly payment goes directly towards paying for your future funeral.
 If you die before you’ve paid for the services in full, your family or estate will be expected to pay the difference.

 You should only look at guaranteed issue life insurance if you have exhausted your other life insurance options, especially if you are under the age of 65.
 After that, guaranteed issue life insurance may be worth it if you are healthy enough to survive past the graded benefits period (typically two years).

-When you’re shopping for life insurance, talk to a licensed and independent agent or broker who can help you analyze your full array of options from multiple insurance companies.
+When you’re shopping for life insurance, talk to a licensed and independent agent or broker who can help you analyze your full array of options.